junstyle/vscode-php-cs-fixer/README.md

     "php-cs-fixer.formatHtml": true
 ```

-You can use a config file form a list of semicolon separated values
+You can use a config file from a list of semicolon separated values

 ```JSON
     "php-cs-fixer.config": ".php-cs-fixer.php;.php-cs-fixer.dist.php;.php_cs;.php_cs.dist"